Uniminutoarduino/SBCReview/README.md

 This work has been possible with the efforts of the following persons:

 - MEd Jonathan Álvarez Ariza: jalvarez@uniminuto.edu
-- MsC Heyson Báez Ramos: heysonbaez@gmail.com
+- MSc Heyson Báez Ramos: heysonbaez@gmail.com

 **Thank you for your interest in this research :wink:**